clinical-biomarkers/biomarker-partnership/README.md

     -v --version        show current version number and exit
 ```

-Move your current working directory to `data_dictionary/` and run the `process_dictonary.py` script passing in the filepath to the data dictionary TSV you want to process.
+Move your current working directory to `data_dictionary/` and run the `process_dictonary.py` script passing in the filepath to the data dictionary you want to process.

 ```bash
 cd data_dictionary